 In Appalachian Ohio, many streams have been polluted with iron ore and other minerals running off from abandoned coal mines.
 Rural Action’s Sunday Creek Watershed Group and Ohio University have been working for a decade to find treatment solutions for large acid mine drainage seeps, successfully restoring seven miles of stream, but at the largest of these seeps, a new solution was needed.

 OHIO civil engineering professor Dr. Guy Reifler and art professor John Sabraw devised a plan to precipitate the iron ore from the water and turn it into paint.
-In partnership with Rural Action Sunday Creek Watershed Coordinator, Michelle Shively, the Sugar Bush Foundation funded the building of a pilot plant to test the technology in the Village of Corning, where rust colored water flows out into the village park stream at 1,000 gallons per minute.
+In partnership with Rural Action Sunday Creek Watershed Coordinator, Michelle Shively, and with funding from the Sugar Bush Foundation and Ohio University alumnus Dick Dickerson, they built a pilot plant to test the technology in the Village of Corning, where rust colored water flows out into the village park stream at 1,000 gallons per minute.
 Professor Sabraw bakes the precipitated iron ore to different temperatures and creates an array of yellows, oranges, reds, browns and purple, which he and other artists turn into amazing art.
 Sabraw contracted with Gamblin Artist’s Oil Colors of Portland Oregon to create a popular limited edition of tube paints in “Reclaimed Earth Colors” created from this iron ore.
 Reifler and Sabraw hope to someday see a full scale water treatment plant that creates local jobs and supplies plenty of pigment for paint.
 See links!